hyperized/ansible-docker-container/README.md

 # ansible-docker-container
-An Ansible Docker container role for Ubuntu 14.04 with Upstart scripts
+An Ansible Docker container role for Ubuntu 14.04 with Upstart scripts.

 ## Prerequisites

-This role assumes you run a docker daemon on Ubuntu 14.04
+This role assumes you run a docker daemon on Ubuntu 14.04.

+Ansible 2.1 is also required.

 ## Usage